rbleattler/mdop-docs/mdop/appv-v5/how-to-configure-access-to-packages-by-using-the-management-console-51.md

 ---
-title: How to Configure Access to Packages by Using the Management Console
-description: How to configure access to packages by using the Management Console in App-V 5.1.
+title: How to configure access to packages by using the management console
+description: Before you deploy an App-V 5.1 virtualized package, you must configure the Active Directory Domain Services (AD DS) security groups that will be allowed to access and run the applications.
 author: aczechowski
-ms.assetid: 4fd39bc2-d814-46de-a108-1c21fa404e8a
-ms.reviewer:
 ms.author: aaroncz
 ms.collection: must-keep
-ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
-ms.sitesec: library
 ms.date: 06/16/2016
 ---

-# How to Configure Access to Packages by Using the Management Console
+# How to configure access to packages by using the management console

 Before you deploy an App-V 5.1 virtualized package, you must configure the Active Directory Domain Services (AD DS) security groups that will be allowed to access and run the applications.
 The security groups may contain computers or users.
 Entitling a package to a computer group publishes the package globally to all computers in the group.

 Use the following procedure to configure access to virtualized packages.

-**To grant access to an App-V 5.1 package**
+## To grant access to an App-V 5.1 package

 1. Find the package you want to configure: